Elementary Math Word Problem Generation using Large Language Models: MathWiz System

-Based on the observations of previous studies discussed in Section~\ref{llms_for_text_generation}, we chose Llama-2, Mistral, and Zephyr as possible LLMs\footnote{Llama 3,4 and Deepseek were not released during the initial phase of the research}.
-We specifically focused on open-source LLMs due to funding constraints.
+Based on the observations of previous studies discussed in Section~\ref{llms_for_text_generation}, we chose {Llama-2 (Llama-2-7b-chat-hf), Mistral (Mistral 7b-instruct-v0.1-hf), and Zephyr (zephyr-7b-beta)} as possible LLMs\footnote{Llama 3,4 and Deepseek were not released during the initial phase of the research}. {All the selected LLMs follow the ``Dense Transformer" architecture.} We specifically focused on open-source LLMs due to funding constraints.
 Considering the hardware limitations, we chose the 7B parameter instruct versions of these LLMs.
-We conducted zero-shot prompting on these LLMs to identify the best LLM for the MWP generation task.
+We conducted zero-shot prompting on these LLMs to identify the best LLM for the MWP generation task. {We used the basic prompt shown in Table~\ref{tab:prompt_types} for these experiments. }